Field with solar

 Mylen Leah Solar Farm

-We are in the final stages of preparing for the statutory consultation on our plans for Mylen Leah Solar Farm, a new solar project located between Seaton Ross, Melbourne, Laytham, Ellerton, East Cottingwith and Foggathorpe in the East Riding of Yorkshire.
+We have now launched statutory consultation on our plans for Mylen Leah Solar Farm, a new solar project located between Seaton Ross, Melbourne, Laytham, Ellerton, East Cottingwith and Foggathorpe in the East Riding of Yorkshire.

 Our statutory consultation will run from Thursday 16 April to Thursday 28 May 2026.
 During this period, we will be holding in-person and online consultation events where you will be able to view our proposals, ask questions and provide your feedback.